Epoxy moisture control system

 Epoxy moisture control systems are chemical barriers that are used to prevent moisture damage to flooring.
 Excessive moisture vapor emissions in concrete slabs can mean significant, expensive damage to a flooring installation.
 Hundreds of millions of dollars are spent annually just in the United States to correct moisture-related problems in flooring.
 These problems include failure of the flooring adhesive; damage to the floor covering itself, such as blistering; the formation of efflorescence salts; and the growth of mold and mildew.

-In 2013 the ASTM F3010-13 "Standard Practice for Two-Component Resin Based Membrane-Forming Moisture Mitigation Systems for Use Under Resilient Floor Coverings" was adopted to establish performance criteria required for two component membranes employed as concrete moisture control systems.
+In 2013, the ASTM F3010-13 "Standard Practice for Two-Component Resin Based Membrane-Forming Moisture Mitigation Systems for Use Under Resilient Floor Coverings" was adopted to establish performance criteria required for two component membranes employed as concrete moisture control systems.

-Excess moisture in concrete is defined by that amount of moisture emitting from the concrete subfloor that exceeds the amount allowed by the flooring manufacturer.
+Excess moisture in concrete is defined by the amount of moisture emitting from the concrete subfloor that exceeds the amount allowed by the flooring manufacturer.
 This condition occurs when the flooring is installed before the water in the concrete mix that is not needed for hydration (strengthening) has had adequate time to evaporate.
 Causes of this condition include a construction schedule that does not allow at least 28 days for the slab to dry; using too much water in the concrete mix; installing the slab without a puncture- and tear-resistant, low-permeability vapor barrier beneath it; rewetting of the slab due to precipitation; inadequate drying conditions, which can include air temperatures that are lower than 50 °F, high humidity in the surrounding air and poor airflow; and liquid water infiltration due to external sources, such as broken pipes, irrigation, improper sloping of the landscape, condensation, cleaning and maintenance, and moisture from flooring adhesives.